Sheetalrana190/SEP_Assignment_2/README.md

 -	Developers have different preferences for category customization, requiring manual and automated options.
 -	Bias detection should be transparent and adjustable for developers.
 -	The system will integrate with existing AI model training environments.

+## Step 2: Define Requirements
+The functional, non-functional and system requirements were structured based on collected data.